 Excel DATE Function

-The Excel Date function, when supplied with integers representing a year, month and day, returns an Excel date.
+The Excel Date function converts a supplied year, month and day into an Excel date.

 The syntax of the function is:

 where the year, month and day arguments are integers representing the year, month and day of the required date.

 Column D of the following spreadsheet shows the Date function applied to different sets of values.